basecamp/bcx-api/sections/attachments.md

 Create attachment
 -----------------

 * `POST /attachments.json` uploads a file.
 The request body should be the binary data of the attachment.
 Make sure to set the `Content-Type` and `Content-Length` headers.

-Once the upload is successful, we'll give you a token back that you'll need to save locally to attach the file.
+Once the upload is successful, you'll get a `200 OK` response, and we'll give you a token back that you'll need to save locally to attach the file.

 ```json
 {